 Talk to the experts, listen to presentations and meet others with the same condition.

-Our 2019 Paget’s Information Day will be in Nottingham on Friday 4th October.
+The Paget’s Association will be holding an Information Day in Nottingham on Friday 4th October.

 SURGERY - Speakers will include orthopaedic surgeon, Professor Mark Wilkinson, from Sheffield.
 If you have any questions regarding orthopaedic surgery, such as joint replacement, you will have the opportunity to have them answered.